Europe '72: The Complete Recordings: Europe '72, Vol. 10: Musikhalle, Hamburg, West Germany (4/29/1972)

 In the liner notes for the show on 4/29/72 Steve Silberman starts by revealing that the "ragtag band of Northern California freaks" felt like Germany was "a country haunted by the past", with "dream-castles shimmering on the Rhine", "ghosts of Nazi kommandants", "and the gods of Phil's musical pantheon calling the fire of the muses down from Heaven or up from hell."
 He goes on to assert that this atmosphere "charged some of the most electrifying performances in the Dead's 30-year career", citing "Playing in the Band" which went for "the galactic core just three minutes into the first set" to "Dark Star" which "probe[d] regions of dissonance that would give most latter-day jam bands the vapors" as examples.
-After ackowledging that this show had "one of the few double encores of the tour", Silberman closes his piece by quoting lyricist Robert Hunter who, realizing that "worlds cannot be saved" declared that "we learned to dance on graves and be glad."
+After acknowledging that this show had "one of the few double encores of the tour", Silberman closes his piece by quoting lyricist Robert Hunter who, realizing that "worlds cannot be saved" declared that "we learned to dance on graves and be glad."